Cutting the price tag

 Next, we see if you’re eligible for awards—like the $1,000 Visit Grant, and Calvin’s Legacy, Diversity, and First Generation Awards.

 Then we subtract need-based grants.
 Submit a Free Application for Federal Student Aid (FAFSA) to be considered for federal aid (Pell Grants), state of Michigan aid (up to $7,000), or Calvin University’s need-based grants.

 Finally, we subtract student loans—up to $5,500.

 What we’re left with is the actual cost, often times significantly less than the original sticker price.
-It is the amount left over after scholarships, grants and student loans have been applied.
+It is the amount left over after scholarships, grants, awards, and student loans have been applied.

-In the fall of 2016, 99% of new Calvin students received scholarships and/or grants—gift money that doesn’t need to be repaid.
+100% of new Calvin students receive scholarships and/or grants—gift money that doesn’t need to be repaid.
 How much financial aid could you get?

 You may have heard the shocking stories of six-figure college debt...

-But of the students at Calvin who borrow, average student loan debt is $30,998—a far cry from the amounts we often hear cited.
+But of the students at Calvin who borrow, average student loan debt is $29,532—a far cry from the amounts we often hear cited.

-98% of the class of 2015 grads were either employed or in grad school one year after graduation.
+99% of Calvin graduates were either employed or in grad school one year after graduation.

 Take a look at theseamong graduates: